phantomlution/EasyMongoInBrowser/README.md

 Anyone who is interested in making personal toolkit in Javascript. please leave a issue in this project.

 ## Let's make personal application development easier.

+## When using selenium
+make sure browser was installed and driver file in /usr/bin or /usr/bin/local